HenrikJoreteg/redux-bundler/EVENTUAL_README.md

 An object containing items you wish to make available to action creators of all bundles.

-Commonly this would be used for passing things like api wrappers, configs, etcs.
+Commonly this would be used for passing things like api wrappers, configs, etc.

 ### `bundle.extract`

 A string corresponding to a key to extract from other bundles.
 The extracted value will be passed as an object to the `init` method.
 This allows you to write a bundle that extends the API of other bundles.
-For example, the `effects` capability described below is implemented as a bundle via `extract`.
+For example, the `reactors` capability described below is implemented as a bundle via `extract`.

 ### `bundle.init(store, [extractedStuff])`

 This will be run *once* as a last step before the store is returned.
 It will be passed the `store` as an argument and any extracted items from other bundles (keyed by app name).
 This is useful for things like registering document level event handlers, or any other sort of initialization activity.

-###  `bundle.effects`
+###  `bundle.reactors`

-Effects are an object of strings.
-They key is the name of a selector, the value is the string name of an action creator.
+Reactors is an array of strings of selectors to run after each action in the app.

 At each even dispatch, the selectors defined here will be run.
-If they return anything other than `null` the result of the selector will be passed to the action creator and dispatched.
+If the selectors returns an object action it will be dispatched as a reaction to the current state.

 This allows a simple, declarative way to ask questions of state, via selectors to trigger an effect via actionCreators without the need to introduce new approaches to deal with effects.